jessevanrhyn/scripting/README.md

-simple examples of some scripts i've written to help with my and others' daily jobs
+Simple examples of some scripts I've written